Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Tessellation

 \section{Tessellation}

 In this section, we develop (and compactify) the method in \cite{Ka3}, and construct \textit{tessellation} of the interior of the filled Julia sets for a degeneration pair $(f \to g)$.

 For each $\theta \in \Theta_f=\Theta_g$ and some $m \in \Z$ (with a condition depending on $\theta$), we will define the tiles $T_f(\theta, m, \pm)$ and $T_g(\theta, m, \pm)$ with the properties listed in \thmref{thm_1}.
-The idea of tessellation is so simple as one can see in \figref{fig_tessellation}, but we need to construct them precisely in a little complicated way to figure out their detailed combinatorial structure.
+The idea of tessellation is so simple as one can see in \figref{fig_tessellation}, but we need to construct them precisely to figure out their combinatorial structure in detail.